Chase Rogers

 manage ivr butt

-6. In this window, look at the menu to the right side of the screen.
+6. In this window, look at the menu on the right side of the screen.
 Here, you can record or upload custom prompts to guide callers through your phone system.
 Additionally, you can create lists of phone numbers to route calls to specific individuals, departments, or ring groups and email addresses to forward voicemails and faxes – all in their respective tabs.

 prompt menu right side